 The following is a typical endoscopic treatment procedure:

 Endoscopy is effective at controlling bleeding in most people who are good candidates for the procedure.
-Rebleeding occurs in about 10 to 20% of patients.
+Rebleeding occurs in about 10% to 20% of patients.
 If rebleeding occurs, a repeat endoscopy is effective in about 75% of patients.
-Those who fail to respond will need to have major abdominal surgery.
+Those who fail to respond will need to have an angiogram with embolization or major abdominal surgery.
 The most serious complication from endoscopy is perforation of the stomach or intestinal wall.

 Major abdominal surgery for bleeding ulcers is now generally performed only when endoscopy fails or is not appropriate.
 Certain emergencies may require surgical repair, such as when an ulcer perforates the wall of the stomach or intestine, causing sudden intense pain and life-threatening infection.